How to measure the results of a PR campaign?

 When analysing your website performance, take a closer look at qualified leads and referrals.

-Qualified leads are people who looked you up in search engines, and, from there, found your website.
+Qualified leads are unique visitors who looked you up in search engines, and, from there, found your website.

 A referral heard about you from someone else and they are interested in your product, service, or message.

 You have to know where your potential buyers come from.
-The easiest way to track the user path in Google Analytics is to use trackable links – for example Google Analytics Link Builder.
+The easiest way to track the user path in GA to use trackable links – for example GA Link Builder.

-Another interesting metric you’ll find in Google Analytics is the bounce rate.
+Another interesting metric you’ll find in GA is the bounce rate.
 The bounce rate tells you how many people have left your website after viewing just one site.

 A high bounce rate is an indicator of bad outtakes of your PR campaign.
 Your audience might not be happy with the content of your website.

 PR campaigns are not only focused on spreading the message to the wide audience.
-Sometimes you have to reach a precisely targeted audience.
+Sometimes, to achieve your goals, you have to reach a precisely targeted audience.

-That’s where an e-mail database comes to the rescue!
+That’s where an email marketing comes to the rescue!

-You’ve probably spend some time and a lot of effort on building the perfect e-mail list.
+You’ve probably spend some time and a lot of effort on building the perfect media relations list.

 Now, you have to check the metrics connected to your PR e-mail database!

-How many e-mail with your message were open?
+How many e-mails with your message were open?
 How many responses did you receive?
 Can you track how many times your email has been forwarded?

 To properly assess the results of your PR campaign, you have to take into account these metrics.